Color in photography composition made easy with the color wheel

 Getting used to thinking about color in photography composition

-Take note of the colors around you at the mall, in advertising, in magazines and even company logos and you’ll start seeing the color wheel being used in everyday design.
+Take note of the colors around you at the mall, in advertising, in magazines, films and company logos.
+You’ll start seeing the color wheel being used in everyday design.

 Then it’ll be easy to start spotting colors that work well together when you’re out with your camera.